andrejk/rtmf/README.md

 Licentie
 --------

 This program is free software: you can redistribute it and/or modify it under the terms of the European Union Public Licence (EUPL), version 1.1 (or any later version).
+Full text: http://www.osor.eu/eupl/eupl-v1.1/nl/EUPL%20v.1.1%20-%20Licentie.pdf

 Build
 -----